This post may contain affiliate links. Read my disclosure policy.

 This recipe takes your usual veggie side dish to another level.
 In fact, you might be ready to skip the carbs altogether.
 You can enjoy all the flavor of fully loaded mashed potatoes by adding plenty of bacon and cheddar to this cheesy cauliflower bake.

 How do I know that you’ll be passing on the spuds to get your hands on a scoop of this deliciousness?

-I could say it’s because I was basically ready to sit down with a spoon and the entire casserole dish and just go to town.
-Or I could say it’s because after restraining myself from doing that I kept going back to the fridge and sneaking bites of cold mashed cauliflower.
-And I’m not even a mashed potato fan.
-But I am a cauliflower fan since the day I discovered cauliflower tots.
+Well, I was ready to sit down with a spoon and the entire casserole dish.
+And I kept going back to the fridge and sneaking bites even when it was cold.
+But you may well know that I am a cauliflower superfan since the day I discovered cauliflower tots.
 So perhaps my love of this dish does not come as a surprise to you.

 Instead, I could tell you that our dinner guests loved it too.

 But to really convince you, I am going to tell you that my husband, the man who previously banned roasted Brussel sprouts from the house and prefers his salads drenched in hot bacon dressing, went back for seconds.
 And thirds.